Edge-free but Structure-aware: Prototype-Guided Knowledge Distillation from GNNs to MLPs: Experiments

 To better understand PGKD, we conduct ablation experiments on intra-class loss and inter-class loss.
 Without loss of generality, we select SAGE, GAT, GCN, APPNP as GNN teachers and compare the performance on Citeseer under inductive setting and Cora under transductive setting.

-Table \ref{tab:abaltion}\&\ref{tab:abaltion2} show the experiment results.
-From the tables, we find that the performance drops when either intra-class loss or inter-class loss is removed, indicating that both intra-class information and inter-class information are vital.
+Table \ref{tab:abaltion} \& \ref{tab:abaltion2} show the experiment results, wherein the performance drops when either intra-class loss or inter-class loss is removed, indicating that both types of information are crucial.
 In general, removing the intra-class loss would lead to a larger drop than the inter-class loss under the transductive setting, but a smaller drop under the inductive setting.
-Moreover, it is quite interesting to find that PGKD with one loss exclusively would perform worse than GLNN, but is better than GLNN with two losses together.
+Moreover, it is interesting to see that PGKD with one loss exclusively would perform worse than GLNN, but is better than GLNN with two losses together.
 For example, PGKD gets 68.62\% and 68.23\%~(APPNP as GNN teacher) on Citeseer with one loss exclusively, which are lower than 69.23\% of GLNN.
-However, PGKD would get a higher 69.78\% than GLNN with two losses.
-Adopting SAGE as the GNN teacher on Citeseer also leads to a similar situation.
-Such phenomenon indicates that simultaneously capturing both intra-class information and inter-class information is crucial for the MLP training.
+However, PGKD would get a higher 69.78\% than GLNN with both losses.
+Adopting SAGE as the GNN teacher on Citeseer also leads to a similar observation.
+Such phenomenon indicates that simultaneously considering both intra-class and inter-class information is crucial for an effective MLP training.